Skip to main content

 Why Is Lifestyle Insufficient for Core Correction?

 Polycystic Ovary Syndrome (PCOS) serves as a powerful case study.
-While its presentation is heterogeneous, PCOS has a significant genetic component that often manifests as a predisposition to and hyperandrogenism (excess male hormones).
+While its presentation is heterogeneous, PCOS has a significant genetic component that often manifests as a predisposition to insulin resistance and hyperandrogenism (excess male hormones).
 Insulin resistance is a state where the body’s cells do not respond efficiently to the hormone insulin, which is responsible for managing blood sugar.

 The pancreas compensates by producing even more insulin, and these high levels of insulin can signal the ovaries to produce more testosterone.
 This creates a self-perpetuating cycle of hormonal disruption.